causalcausalcausal/WWW-2022-PAPER-SUPPLEMENTARY-MATERIALS/README.md

 Steps to reproduce the results

-1. Add your work directory to "homePath" in generateSimulationData.R under Code/Data_generation; run generateSimulationData.R.
+1. Add your work directory to "homePath" in generateSimulationData.R under Code/Data_generation folder.
+2. Run generateSimulationData.R.
-2. Follow the instruction under each model's folder for training and predicting; run different models' budget_allocation.py.
+3. Follow the instruction under each model's folder for training and prediction; run budget_allocation.py for each model.
-3. run simulation_analysis_result.py under Code/Evaluation.
+4. Run simulation_analysis_result.py under Code/Evaluation folder.

 #### ***Section 5.2 Offline Test***